arduino/arduino-cloud-cli/README.md

 ## Device provisioning

-When provisioning a device, you can optionally specify the port to which the device is connected and its fqbn.
+When provisioning a device, you can optionally specify the port to which the device is connected and its [FQBN](https://arduino.github.io/arduino-cli/latest/FAQ/#whats-the-fqbn-string).
 If they are not given, then the first device found will be provisioned.

 Use this command to provision a device: